yena816/user-registration-azure/README.md

 <h1>Spring Boot</h1>
 <p>For this app, I followed this tutorial: https://youtu.be/yp_uleaOzV4?si=pimcOzQa9GEXgQvz </p>
 <p>This tutorial creates a simple Spring Boot application with a Thymeleaf form that has a connection to a MySQL database.
 However, for simplicity purposes, I did not implement the /users page.
-I also made my application.properties file connect to a GCP Cloud SQL database.
+I also made my application.properties file connect to a Azure database.
 The steps to create and add that database are below: </p>

-<h1>GCP Cloud SQL</h1>
+<h1>Azure Database for MySQL</h1>
-<p>To create the instance, go to Cloud SQL in the GCP console.
-Click Create instance and Choose MySQL.
+<p>To create the instance, go to Azure Database for MySQL in the Azure console.
+Click Create a resource.
 Set a name and generate a password for your instance.
 Make sure to save the password somewhere so you can use it later.
-You can reduce the costs for your instance by setting the edition to Development instead of Production.
 You can keep the default settings for everything else.</p>
-<p>For our purposes, we can make the instance publicly accessible.
-This is not recommended in production.</p>
-<p>Add 0.0.0.0/0 to the Authorized Networks in the Connections section to allow all traffic into the instance</p>
 <p>After the instance creates, you need to create the database.
-In the left menu, go to Databases and click Create Database.
 Set a name (in my case, I put "users") and Create. </p>
 <p>In your Spring Boot application.properties file, add your database's url, username, and password.
 The url should look similar to the following: </p>

 ```